-- Africans deliberated on the first decade of democratic rule, acknowledged what had been accomplished, and thought aloud about the challenges we need to address if we are to achieve ‘a better life for all’ by 2014.
+- South Africans deliberated on the first decade of democratic rule during a set of workshops hosted by CDE.
+Participants acknowledged what had been accomplished, and thought aloud about the challenges we need to address if we are to achieve ‘a better life for all’ by 2014.

 Press release: Challenges for South Africa’s second democratic decade